Zaneta Wyne

-Zaneta Josseline Wyne (born August 3, 1990) is an American retired professional soccer player who is currently an assistant coach for USL Super League club DC Power FC.
+Zaneta Josseline Wyne (born August 3, 1990) is an American former professional soccer player who is currently an assistant coach for USL Super League club DC Power FC.

 Early life and education

 Wyne attended Aliso Niguel High School in Orange County, California where she played for the girls varsity team.
 She graduated from the University of New Mexico, and played for San Diego WFC SeaLions in the Women's Premier Soccer League (WPSL).

 Club career

 GBK Kokkola

 Wyne played for Finnish club GBK Kokkola in 2013 followed by Iceland's Víkingur Ólafsvík in 2014.
 In 2015, she moved to Cyprus' Apollon Ladies F.C. where they qualified for the UEFA Women's Champions League, which Wyne participated in.
 In 2016, Wyne returned to Iceland to play for Þór/KA after a suggestion from former Apollon player Cecilia Santiago as they felt she was a like-for-like replacement for fellow American Heid Ragne who had to return to the United States.
 In 2016, she temporarily returned to the United States to play for Atlanta Silverbacks in the WPSL.